 “It also embraces the community spirit of social media; rather than sponsoring someone to climb a mountain or run a marathon, the low barrier to entry means everyone can get involved and feel as though they’ve done something good with their day,” he added.
 Take notes!

 Major content platforms like BuzzFeed have used quizzes for years to boost their engagement and presence on social networks.
-But you don't have to be an established player to reap the benefits of quiz marketing campaigns.
+But you don’t have to be an established player to reap the benefits of social media campaigns.

-The founder of Fit Father Project Anthony Balduzzi's used a quiz as a focal point of his marketing campaign on Facebook, giving people the opportunity to find out their results after they subscribe to his sales letter.
+The founder of Fit Father Project Anthony Balduzzi’s used a quiz as a focal point of his social media campaign on Facebook, giving people the opportunity to find out their results after they subscribe to his sales letter.
 The ad generated 15,000 leads for the newly established project.